-Philadelphia's Bill Number 120428 requires building owners to benchmark commercial buildings greater than 50,000 SF annually using EPA ENERGY STAR Portfolio Manager and submit a compliance report to the City of Philadelphia.
-The requirement applies to the commercial space in mixed use buildings if the space is more than 50,000 SF.
-Benchmarking of commercial buildings is expected to begin in Fall 2013.
+Philadelphia's Bill Number 120428 requires building owners to benchmark commercial buildings greater than 50,000 square feet by June 30 annually using EPA ENERGY STAR Portfolio Manager and submit a compliance report to the City of Philadelphia.
+The commercial space in mixed-use buildings must be benchmarked when at least 50,000 square feet of the building is devoted to commercial uses.
+The initial compliance schedule is as follows: